cvxgrp/ls-spa/README.md

 ```
 git clone https://github.com/cvxgrp/ls-shapley.git
 ```
-to clone this repository and download `ls_spa.py`. if you would like to use LS-SPA in a Python project, copy `ls_spa.py` to the directory of your python file and add
+to clone this repository and obtain the `ls_spa.py` file.
+If you would like to use LS-SPA in a Python project, copy the `ls_spa.py` file to your project's directory and add
 ```
 from ls_spa import ls_spa
 ```